Agency Resources : Become Member Agency

 We welcome eligible member agencies -- together, we can work even harder to combat hunger in our communities, and make a difference for good.

-If you meet all of the criteria and are interested in membership please submit the GBFB Membership Application by following the link below.
-For more information, please visit the Agency FAQ section or email email@example.com.
+If you meet all of the criteria and are interested in membership or if you have questions about our criteria, please contact Member Services at email@example.com or 617.598.5000.
+For more information, please visit the Agency FAQ section.

 - Must be an established and ongoing feeding program, in operation for a period of at least three months and serving the needy at minimum monthly.
 The program must serve a clientele, the majority of who is low income.
 Municipalities are ineligible.
 Written guidelines for distribution must be submitted with the Greater Boston Food Bank application.